 Mr. Brodsky is a seasoned trial lawyer with an outstanding track record.
 He has been called a “tenacious” and “tireless” advocate by commentators, colleagues and adversaries alike.
 The New York Times described Mr. Brodsky as an “animated” “work horse” who “endear[s] himself to juries with impassioned, eloquent presentation.”
 The Wall Street Journal noted Mr. Brodsky has a “legendary work ethic” and “string of victories.”
 Reuters described Mr. Brodsky as “a commanding presence in the courtroom” who impresses with his “blistering cross-examination.”
 The New York Post said Mr. Brodsky is “known for winning … and ferocity.”
 And The New Yorker described him as an “ebullient and aggressive” “trial animal.”

 Mr. Brodsky has received national recognition and many awards for his achievements and litigation skills.
 His litigation practice includes commercial disputes, civil litigation, and white-collar and securities enforcement matters.
-He is ranked among the top white collar litigators in New York by Chambers USA: America’s Leading Lawyers for Business, describing Mr. Brodsky as “a superstar” whom “you want in your corner when you’re stepping into the ring.”
+In 2018, U.S. Legal 500 ranked Mr. Brodsky as one of the leading lawyers at Gibson Dunn in corporate investigations; he was a leading lawyer on two separate litigation teams that won Benchmark Awards for high-profile commercial litigation matters; and was a Benchmark finalist as one of the top securities lawyers in the country.
+Mr. Brodsky is ranked among the top white collar litigators in New York by Chambers USA: America’s Leading Lawyers for Business, describing him as “a superstar” whom “you want in your corner when you’re stepping into the ring” with his “pragmatic and efficient approach.”
 Benchmark Litigation ranks him as a “Litigation Star.”
 Mr. Brodsky has been named as one of the “Top Rated White Collar Crimes Attorneys in New York,” by Super Lawyers, a leading investigations lawyer by Who’s Who Legal: Investigations, and a “Life Sciences Star” by LMG Life Sciences.
 Lawdragon Magazine cited Mr. Brodsky among the “500 Leading Lawyers in America” in 2012.
 Ethisphere Magazine named him one of 14 “Government Stars” in 2011.
 In 2012, Mr. Brodsky received the Attorney General’s Award for Distinguished Service; and in 2013, Mr. Brodsky received the Executive Office of U.S. Attorney’s Director’s Award for Superior Performance by a Litigative Team.

 Recent Significant Engagements Include: